Downloads

 At the date of the adoption of this constitution the classes of membership are: -

-Members who wish to be accompanied by a non- fishing person may apply for an "Carers/ associated Permit" for that person.
+Carers/ associated permitMembers who wish to be accompanied by a non- fishing person may apply for an "Carers/ associated Permit" for that person.
 The carer may only be present on Jackson's pond when accompanied by the full member.
 The carer has no fishing rights and no vote or right to speak at club meetings.
-The carer must always have their membership card with them when on Jackson's pond.
-The full member is responsible for the conduct of the carer.
+The carer and the associate members must always have their membership card with them when on Jackson's pond.
+The full member is responsible for the conduct of both classes.
+All individuals granted access under a carer or associate members must carry their membership card while present at Jackson’s pond.
+The primary member associated with the individuals holds full responsibility for their conduct while on site.
+The number or cares permits issued will be determined at the discretion of the committee, based on relevant considerations.

-Existing members must renew their membership at any of the three March joining meetings.
+Membership will run from 1st April 31st MarchExisting members must renew their membership at any of the three March joining meetings.
 (There is no general meeting in March).
-These meetings will be on the 1st, 2nd and 3rd Wednesday of the month at The Clubs headquarters, commencing at 19:30hrs.
+These meetings will be on the 1st, 2nd and 3rd Wednesday of the month at the clubs headquarters, commencing at 19:30hrs.
 Members must bring their existing membership card when re-joining.
 Members attempting to renew membership after the March meetings must re-pay the joining fee.

 New members